harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 ## A Couple of quick notes:

 1. Beware taking MTII with CJC-1295/GHRP-6 seems to prolong and intensify nausea.
 (Sample of two at the moment... one of them being me.)
-2. Beware GHRP-6 (assume all GHRPs) has been shown conclusively to increase gastic motility &amp;amp; "accelerate gastric emptying of solids ...through activation of GHS receptors, possibly located on local cholinergic enteric nerves" (Sample various effects from different people) *
+2. Beware GHRP-6 (assume all GHRPs) has been shown conclusively to increase gastic motility & "accelerate gastric emptying of solids ...through activation of GHS receptors, possibly located on local cholinergic enteric nerves" (Sample various effects from different people) *

 3. Beware that as part of the gastric response, "GHRP-6 enhances neural contractile responses, partially via interaction with the motilin receptor on noncholinergic nerves with tachykinins as mediator, and partially via another receptor that may be a GHS-R subtype on cholinergic nerves that corelease tachykinins."
 (Sample at least two reports, occurs from time to time) **